sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 the code at any time.
 I keep some article drafts private, but the code and published articles are public, yet again in the spirit of the internet.

-- No database except git and the filesystem
+- No database except git and the file system
-- posts are markdown files with no frontmatter (because I hate it).
+- posts are markdown files with no front-matter (because I hate it).
-- markdown processing is just custom enough to extract meta-data that frontmatter probably should be providing; otherwise vanilla
+- markdown processing is just custom enough to extract meta-data that front-matter probably should be providing; otherwise vanilla
 - file names are document titles and URLs; heading tags (including h1s!) are not off-limits like some other markdown systems
 - publish dates are based on commits in the public directory.  automatic errata